Playerrrsb/2D-space-shooter/README.md

 # 2D-space-shooter
 This is space shooter game fully developed in Unity game engine.
 This is my first game project hope you like it.

-Select all the files and extract them open "space shooter 3D" to play.
+Select all 3 files and extract them open "space shooter 3D" to play.

 Controls :